 Businesses of all types and sizes are leveraging online retail technology to offer their goods to customers all over the world.
 A winning e-commerce strategy can take your company to the next level, but first, you need to figure out how you’ll manage your inventory and customer service.
 This is where a warehouse management system (WMS) comes in.
-These tools give you everything you need to manage products, streamline processes, and save you money.
+These tools give you everything you need to manage products, streamline processes like shipping and distribution, last-mile delivery, same-day delivery, third-party carrier services, procurement logistics, order fulfillment, distribution centers, on-demand delivery, customs clearance, express courier services, and save you money.
 Here’s what you need to know.

 A warehouse management system (WMS) is a type of software that is widely used in the manufacturing and retail industries because it tracks all materials and goods as they come in and go out of the warehouse.
 In basic terms, a WMS helps optimize all your warehouse processes.